-St. John Regional Catholic School is fortunate to have a full-time school counselor on staff who assists students that are in need of educational support.
-As the liaison between Frederick County Public Schools (FCPS) and St. John's regarding educational testing.
-The counselor conducts meetings with individual students; as well as group meetings.
+St. John Regional Catholic School is fortunate to have a full-time school counselor on staff who assists students who are in need of educational support.
+She serves as the liaison between Frederick County Public Schools (FCPS) and St. John’s regarding educational testing.
+Our counselor conducts meetings with individual students; as well as group meetings.
 The Counselor also works with whole classes of students on topics such as friendship, study skills, and organizational skills.
-The school counselor also works closely with parents as they apply for scholarship opportunities for their children.
+Our school counselor also works closely with parents as they apply for scholarship opportunities for their children.

-St. John Regional Catholic School has a fully furnished health suite that is overseen by a full-time registered nurse who provides first aid for our students throughout the day.
+St. John Regional Catholic School has a fully furnished health suite overseen by a full-time registered nurse who provides first aid for our students throughout the day.